Curious Don

 • Arrive early: Claim your spot along the boardwalk 20–30 minutes ahead; the crowd thickens fast on weekends and during spring tides.

-• Verify the schedule twice: the night before and morning of; atmospheric pressure and strong winds can nudge the bore a few minutes early or late.
+• Verify the schedule twice: The night before and morning of; atmospheric pressure and strong winds can nudge the bore a few minutes early or late.

-• Dress in layers: a Bay of Fundy sea breeze can drop the temperature 5–10 °C (41-50°F) when the tide rolls in.
+• Dress in layers: A Bay of Fundy sea breeze can drop the temperature 5–10 °C (41-50°F) when the tide rolls in.

-• Parking & transit: free lots sit behind Bore View Park; public buses 60 & 61 stop within a 5-minute walk.
+• Parking & transit: Free lots sit behind Bore View Park; public buses 60 & 61 stop within a 5-minute walk.

-• Accessibility: two wheelchair-friendly viewing decks provide unobstructed sightlines and tactile information panels.
+• Accessibility: Two wheelchair-friendly viewing decks provide unobstructed sightlines and tactile information panels.

-• Facilities: public washrooms and water fountains are located 200 m (656 ft) east of the main deck; expect lineups right after the bore.
+• Facilities: Public washrooms and water fountains are located 200 m (656 ft) east of the main deck; expect lineups right after the bore.

-• Safety first: stay above the high-water line and heed staff flags—bore fronts can undercut banks and create whirlpools.
+• Safety first: Stay above the high-water line and heed staff flags – bore fronts can undercut banks and create whirlpools.

-Pro Tips for the Science Traveler
+15 Pro Tips for the Science Traveler

 If you’re keen to dive into the science behind tidal bores and get even more out of your observation at the Moncton tidal bore, these expert tips will enrich your experience.